Élysée Aviragnet: Family

-Élysée Aviragnet was the son of a merchant of Bordeaux origin, Pierre Aviragnet, who settled in Mauritius, where he married Lise Chauvot in 1827.
+Aviragnet was the son of a merchant of Bordeaux origin, Pierre Aviragnet, who settled in Mauritius, where he married Lise Chauvot in 1827.

-He married Lucie Hippolyte Anaïs de Ravel de L'Argentière, from a Dauphinoise family of La Mure established in Mauritius, on in Port Louis.
+Aviragnet married Lucie Hippolyte Anaïs de Ravel de L'Argentière, from a Dauphinoise family of La Mure established in Mauritius, on in Port Louis.

-From 1850 to 1864, he and his family owned the Château du Grand Clapeau in Blanquefort Caychac (Gironde).
+From 1850 to 1864, Aviragnet and his family owned the Château du Grand Clapeau in Blanquefort Caychac (Gironde).

 Biography

-Élysée Aviragnet studied at the Sorbonne.
+Aviragnet studied at the Sorbonne.
 He then taught classical literature and Romance languages in France, Mauritius, and Port of Spain (Trinidad).

-He later emigrated to the United States, where he became a professor of music.
+Aviragnet later emigrated to the United States, where he became a professor of music.
 When Bucknell University in Lewisburg, Pennsylvania established a school of music in 1890, he was appointed its director, a position he held until his death.
 He promoted the development of various musical disciplines and popularized music practice throughout the university.

-He died in 1908 and was buried in Lewisburg Cemetery.
+Aviragnet died in 1908 and was buried in Lewisburg Cemetery.